Bearish Candlestick Patterns

 A bearish continuation pattern: a large red candle, three small green pullback candles inside its range, then another large red candle.

-When to trade bearish patterns
+How to trade bearish patterns

-1. Trend context.
+Trend context.
 Bearish reversal patterns are only meaningful at the end of an uptrend — not in sideways markets and not in an existing downtrend.
-A bearish engulfing at the top of a sharp rally is a strong signal; the same shape in the middle of a 2-week range is noise.
+A bearish engulfing at the top of a sharp rally is a strong signal; the same shape in the middle of a two-week range is noise.

-4. Entry and stop loss.
+Entry and stop loss.
 Enter on the open or close of the confirmation candle.
-Place the stop loss above the highest point of the pattern (typically a few ATRs above the upper wick).
+The stop loss belongs above the highest point of the pattern — above the upper wick, not at the body's top.
 Take profit at a minimum 1:2 risk/reward ratio — if the next support level is closer than twice the stop distance, skip the setup.